jkulawik/blog/_drafts/discord-alternative.md

 ### Steam chat

-Now that's a doozy, innit?
+Bet you didn't expect this one, huh?
-Yes, Steam's group chat feature offers a server-like experience now.
+Steam's group chat feature offers a server-like experience now.
 It's remarkably similar to Discord in the way it works, but much simpler.

 * Voice chat: yes